dblencowe/s3-static-website-with-aws-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Host and deploy a static website using AWS CDK

-This is a blank project for TypeScript development with CDK.
+This project is an example of how to create the resources for and then deploy a static website, complete with SSL.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This config is ideal for hosting an SPA frontend in S3.

 ## Useful commands